Schedule website checks when a page has an owner

 Store the whole capture recipe

-This is where a screenshot workflow becomes easier to trust.
-The team can see the exact setup that produced a run instead of guessing whether a result changed because the page moved or because the capture recipe drifted.
+That makes later results easier to judge.
+The reviewer can see the setup behind a run instead of guessing whether the page changed or the capture settings drifted.

-- Keep the page target and selector on the automation itself.
+- Keep the page target and selector on the Check Suite itself.

 - Save headers, cookies, waits and viewport values with it.

-- Pause or resume the automation without losing the run history.
+- Pause or resume the schedule without losing the run history.

-- Run the same automation manually when the team wants an extra check.
+- Run the same Check Suite manually when the team wants an extra check.

 Use schedules where someone will react

-Scheduled checks help most on pages that have a clear owner and a clear expectation of stability.
-That is why marketing pages, pricing pages, client deliverables and key product flows usually pay back quickly.
-The screenshot becomes a trigger for action, not just another stored image.
+Scheduled checks fit pages with a clear owner and a stable expected state: marketing pages, pricing pages, client deliverables and key product flows.
+The run becomes a review item, not another file in storage.

 A scheduled visual check should complement CI, not pretend to replace it.
-Code-level tools such as Chromatic visual tests still fit well inside component workflows.
-RenderLog is more useful when the check belongs to a shared page or customer-facing surface that should stay visible over time.
+Code-level tools such as Chromatic visual tests still fit component review.
+RenderLog is for shared pages that need visible history outside one repository.